e6quisitory/wolf3d-reimpl-cpp/README.md

 # Wolfenstein 3D Clone

-🚧🚧  Work in Progress  🚧🚧
+<p><i>🚧🚧  Work in Progress  🚧🚧</i></p>

 I'm attempting to make a clone of the classic 1992 id Software game, Wolfenstein 3D.
-Cloning most of the functionality in the game is the goal, including enemies, weapons, sound system, etc. So far, I've implemented the following functionality:
+Cloning most of the functionality in the game from scratch is the goal, including rendering the game world, enemies, weapons, sound system, etc. So far, I've implemented the following functionality:
 - Raycasting
 - Selectively textured walls with lighting
 - Sprites